Skip to main content

 9. Health Resources and Services Administration (HRSA), National Center for Health Workforce Analysis, “Behavioral Health Workforce, 2023" https://bhw.hrsa.gov/sites/default/files/bureau-health-workforce/Behavioral-Health-Workforce-Brief-2023.pdf; Counts, Nathaniel “Understanding the Behavioral Workforce Shortage” The Commonwealth Fund, (May 18, 2023) https://www.commonwealthfund.org/publications/explainer/2023/may/understanding-us-behavioral-health-workforce-shortage.

-15. These waivers were authorized by the 21st Century Cures Act.
-P.L.
-114-255.
+13. There are several different waiver authorities in federal statute and regulation.
 As of September 26, 2023, 35 states had been granted waivers for substance use disorders (SUD) and 11 states had waivers for mental health services (MH).
 An additional 6 states had SUD waiver applications pending and 7 states had MH waiver application pending.
-Houston, Megan “Medicaid’s Institution for Mental Diseases (IMD) Exclusion” Congressional Research Service (October 5, 2023) https://crsreports.congress.gov/product/pdf/IF/IF10222
+Houston, Megan "Medicaid's Institution for Mental Diseases (IMD) Exclusion" Congressional Research Services (October 6, 2023) https://crsreports.congress.gov/product/pdf/IF/IF10222